Provision of Basic Needs/ Family Supports

 – Jr. Sadd (Students against Destructive Decisions) –

-With the help of the Tecumseh Coalition for the Youth, a SADD chapter has been started at the middle school.
+With the help of the Tecumseh Coalition for the Youth, a SADD chapter is active at both STEAM East and West.

 – Voices for Change –